10 things you need to know before buying land that will help you make an educated decision you won’t regret!

 Since the more acreage you purchase the cheaper per acre it becomes the temptation to buy 50+ acres was real.

-And luckily we have 2 nephews that are just a couple of years away from being old enough to mow our lawns & I’m sure they will want to start earning money for a car in high school.
+And luckily we have 2 nephews that are just a couple of years away from being old enough to mow our lawn and I’m sure they will want to start earning money for a car in high school.

 This is a big one as land can have a variety of restrictions that you couldn’t even begin to imagine.